medvied/mze/mze.rst

 =====

 - ``C.manager`` also collects all the logs and makes them available as records
-- Original Zettelkasten as test data
+- The original Zettelkasten as a test data
+- query like "choose:date", and the datepicker appears below. "choose:contry", and the list of all attributes country=something appear bellow, which allows filtering by clicking on them.